-Landlord tenant law is a growing issue in California and the Central Valley.
+Landlord tenant law is a growing issue in California and the Sacramento Valley.
 Sacramento and San Joaquin counties are seeing an increase in the number of unlawful detainers filed.
 Most of my phone calls are from people who get an unlawful detainer and do not know what it is.
 Put simply, an unlawful detainer is an eviction.

 At my office, I represent landlords and tenants.
 This is the one area of law where I work on both sides.
 I find that staying current of trends on both sides allows me to provide better representation to my clients and better understand the issues and needs of my clients.